Why should I consult instructions from outside my circuit?

 (conveniently linked here) before citing a pattern instruction.

-Can I sign up to be notified when jury instructions are added or revised?
+Can I sign up to be notified when instructions are revised?

 Yes.
-Click here to receive free jury instruction email alerts whenever a circuit or state adds or revises a pattern jury instruction.
+Send an email request to email@example.com to receive free jury instruction email alerts whenever a circuit or state adds or revises a pattern jury instruction.
 The email will include expert commentary and, where helpful, a redline/strikeout view of the changes.

 Your email address will be stored offline, and will not be used for any other purpose.
 All emails will come with an "opt out" link.